Lions Park, Tallebudgera

 Rosins Lookout Conservation Park, Beechmont

 Why it’s perfect: It looks like it could be a scene from Jurassic Park, just replace the pterodactyls with much less sinister paragliders soaring around.
 The awe-inspiring lookout offers insatiable views of the mountain ranges bordering Queensland and New South Wales, and provides the perfect place for a picnic on top of the world.
-Ordinarily there are public toilets and barbecues however they are currently closed due to Covid-19 restrictions.
+Plus, there are public toilets and barbecues if you prefer to stay for an all-day affair.

 Long Tan Park, Currumbin Valley